-10 Things You Should Know About Grenada:
+10 Things You Should Know About Grenada + Video!

 You must snorkel or dive to the Underwater Sculpture Park!
 Grenada is home to the world’s first underwater sculpture parks.
 It’s really an amazing experience.

-- Grenada actually consists of three islands: Grenada, Carriacou, and Petite Martinique.
+Most noteworthy, Grenada actually consists of three islands: Grenada, Carriacou, and Petite Martinique.

-- You can use both the East Caribbean Dollar or USD when getting around or purchasing things on the island.
+Also, you can use both the East Caribbean Dollar or USD when getting around or purchasing things on the island.

 Grenada is an island nation that is almost half forests, yet it does not have any species of venomous snakes!
 To verify this before we went hiking, ask your guides. lol